Many thanks to Shannon Diment, IBM Graduate Recruiter, for writing this post for the 1st day of GSM Career’s Digital World Week.

 - Efficiency when searching for the right candidate and likewise, for candidates searching for the right role

-- Deeper understanding of the target audience, which in turn provide insights as to how to reach out to these people
+- A deeper understanding of the target audience, which in turn provide insights as to how to reach out to these people

 - Faster, wider and more efficient spread of attraction materials